csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 auth_mode: key
 ```

-Then, let's create it:
+Let's create it:

 ```cli
 az ml online-endpoint create -f endpoint.yml
 ```

-For the next step, we'll need the Docker image address, which we can quickly get from AzureML Studio -> Environments -> vllm:
+For the next step, we'll need the address of the Docker image address we created.
+We can quickly get it from AzureML Studio -> Environments -> vllm:

 ![Docker Image address](/images/vllm_docker_image_link.png "Docker Image address")